Jodie Cook: Powerlifting

 Cook is a competitive powerlifter, and competed for Great Britain in the 2018 IPF World Championships in Calgary, Canada, in the open 57 kg weight class category.
 She competed for England in the 2019 Commonwealth Powerlifting Championships, winning the silver medal in the open 57 kg weight class category.

 Cook won the 2021 English Championships in the 57 kg weight class category with a 137.5 kg squat, 92.5 kg bench press and 180 kg deadlift.
 She won the bronze medal in the 57 kg category of the British Championships two weeks later and was subsequently selected to represent Great Britain in the European Championships in Västerås, Sweden, in December.
 Here she placed 4th in the 57 kg weight category, winning the silver medal in the deadlift and setting a squat personal best of 140 kg.
 In 2021 she was ranked 14th best female powerlifter in the United Kingdom across all weight categories.

+Cook won the 2022 English Championships in the 57 kg weight class category and was subsequently invited to compete at the 2022 Commonwealth Powerlifting Championships in New Zealand.
+Here she won the gold medal in the 57 kg open category bench press championships and the bronze medal in the 57 kg open category full power championships.

+In August 2023 Cook won the silver medal at the European Bench Press Championships in the 57 kg open category on behalf of Great Britain, with an equipped bench press of 127.5kg.
+The Great Britain women's team also won the silver medal.